 The Plot of A Midsummer Night's Dream

-The play has three storylines of plots that all become tangled up.
-At the start of the play there is a planned celebration of the wedding of Duke Theseus of Athens and the Amazonian queen Hippolyta.
+The play has three storylines or plots that all become tangled up.
+At the start of the play, there is a planned celebration of the wedding of Duke Theseus of Athens and the Amazonian queen Hippolyta.

 In the opening scene, a father wants his daughter Hermia to marry his choice of husband, Demetrius.
 However, she refuses and runs away with the man she loves, Lysander, into the woods.
 Hermia has told her best friend Helena about her plan.
 Helena is actually in love with Demetrius but he doesn’t love her.
 To try and win favour with Demetrius, Helena tells him about Hermia running away with Lysander.
 Demetrius follows Hermia and Lysander into the woods and Helena follows after.

 Meanwhile, Oberon, the king of the fairies, and his queen Titania arrive in the same forest to attend the wedding of Theseus and Hippolyta.
 Oberon and Titania are arguing because Titania is looking after a little boy that she refuses to give to her husband.
 Oberon wants to punish Titania so he asks Puck to squeeze a magical juice in her eye so that she will fall in love with the first thing she sees… Puck also squeezes the magical potion in the eyes of Demetrius and Lysander…